“The Batmobile is a machine, built by man. And just like man… sometimes it fails.”

 As a commercial director, Cohen created Ford’s Doug the Puppet campaign, worked with Ashton Kutcher for Popchips, and recently helmed spots for AT&T U-Verse and Kraft/Rotel.

-He has also directed pilots and short films for MTV, Comedy Central, and HBO; six episodes of the critically acclaimed IFC series Maron; studio feature campaigns for Paramount, Sony, Warner Bros., and 20th Century Fox; a music video for Aimee Mann; and multiple promos starring Tom Cruise, Ben Stiller, Mike Myers, Will Ferrell, Zach Galifianakis, and Robert Downey, Jr. His comedic documentary feature film Being Canadian will be released in 2014.
+He has also directed and produced pilots and short films for MTV, Comedy Central, and HBO; six episodes of the critically acclaimed IFC series Maron; studio feature campaigns for Paramount, Sony, Warner Bros., and 20th Century Fox; a music video for Aimee Mann; and multiple promos starring Tom Cruise, Ben Stiller, Mike Myers, Will Ferrell, Zach Galifianakis, and Robert Downey, Jr. His comedic documentary feature film Being Canadian will be released in 2014.

 His turn-ons are honesty, cold pizza, and moderately short bios.